volca-io/docs/docs/project-setup/05-setup-authentication.md

 ---
-slug: /configure-stripe
+slug: /configure-authentication
 ---

-# 6. Setup Authentication with AWS Cognito
+# 5. Configure authentication

 When you first setup Volca it will run with a mock user and without authentication.
 This is beneficial to quickly get up and running locally, but when you keep developing your project you need to setup the proper authentication solution.